 When a plumber makes a mistake he charges for it.
-When a lawyer makes a mistake it is just what he wanted, because he has a chance to present the case all over again.
+When a lawyer makes a mistake it is just what he

-When a carpenter makes a mistake it's just what he expected.

-When a doctor makes a mistake he buries it.

-When a judge makes a mistake it becomes the law of the land.

-When a preacher makes a mistake nobody knows the difference.

-But when a printer makes a mistake - Good night!
+- When a carpenter makes a mistake it's just what he expected. - When a doctor makes a mistake he buries it. - When a judge makes a mistake it becomes the law of the land. - When a preacher makes a mistake nobody knows the difference. - But when a printer makes a mistake Good night!